-Atlantic vs Pacific Salmon: What’s The Difference?
+Atlantic vs Pacific Salmon: The Differences

 Atlantic Salmon has a slightly milder taste and firmer flesh than Pacific salmon.
 Atlantic Salmon live a little longer and is found in the North Atlantic Ocean while Pacific salmon is native to the North Pacific Ocean.
 Pacific salmon costs more than Atlantic.

 This article will examine all the differences between the two fish in detail.
-I’ll compare their tastes, textures, habitats, costs, mercury levels and benefits.
+I’ll compare their tastes, textures, costs, mercury levels and benefits.
 In addition, a table comparing their nutrients side-by-side is included.

 Atlantic Salmon: The Basics